 - Mix together all ingredients in a small bowl and then transfer into an empty spice container or a Mason jar with a lid.

-- Use this dry rub on these grilled chicken legs or 1 to 1.5 lbs. of your favorite cut of chicken by sprinkling it onto the chicken and using your hands to massage it in.
+- Use this dry rub on our grilled chicken legs or 1 to 1.5 lbs. of your favorite cut of chicken by sprinkling it onto the chicken and using your hands to massage it in.

 - Store leftover chicken dry rub in a cool, dark place for up to 3 months.